 There is no denying that in general October is when autumn takes a deep grip on the UK, and although temperatures can be mild during the day, you will often find the weather brisk at best.
 It is also worth remembering that even mild days turn into cold nights.
 Make sure you wrap everyone up warm and consider a change of clothes if you fancy doing any of the water rides (we recommend the Rapids as the most suitable winter water ride).

 The park is big, so plan to spend your time in certain areas before hand and maybe even think about where you would like to eat and drink beforehand to prevent racing around the park all day.
-Be aware the Skyride and Gardens will close as dusk approaches for safety reasons, which mean you need to be more aware of travelling around after this time.
+Be aware the Skyride and the parts of the Gardens not included in the Garden Lights will close as dusk approaches for safety reasons, which mean you need to be more aware of travelling around after this time.

 Scarefest Special Events:

 There are four mazes to try and all are charged for.
-Buying a combi-ticket will make them cheaper and they can be bought either in advance or at Sales & Info kiosks across the park.
+Buying a combi-ticket will make them cheaper and they can be bought either in advance, on the app or at The Box Office.

 Eating and Drinking: